NUTRIENT DOSING

 Phosphorus

 Phosphorus is another important nutrient that marine plants need to grow.
 Marine plants readily absorb phosphorus in the form of phosphate (PO4).
 Phosphorus can be a limiting nutrient in the growth of marine plants but it is usually sufficiently present in the aquarium due to the addition of fish food, through detritus buildup and fish waste.
 In comparison with nitrogen, marine plants absorb far less phosphorus so care should be taken to limit the amount of phosphate in the aquarium Phosphate levels should be maintained below 0.07 ppm to rule out as a limiting nutrient.
-Dosing can be detrimental, causing algae blooms.
+Over dosing this nutrient can be detrimental, causing algae blooms.

 Potassium